Season 1, Episode 42

 Lorne Brown:

 Uh, I just wanna mention here, it’s important.
 Please continue.
 But Gila is in Vancouver and she offers her programs online.
 And so for those that are listening right now, I just wanted let people go, Hey, I want some of this.
 I just wanna let you know, you can go to her website and we’ll put it in the show notes because she offers these workshops a couple times a year.
 And so if you’re looking for that transformation, I’ll put out the warning here.
 And it’s a good warning that this is work conscious work.
 So it’s process work and that it’s about accountability and responsibility.
 Um, so if you’re willing and ready to do your work, um, this is a great opportunity to have that spiritual growth and evolution that many of us are looking for, that we’ve been doing through relationships, work, food, drugs, money, whatever.
 And as we all know, the sages have said that’s not the way to go.
 Um, but you can get what those things are meant to bring to you and to feel whole and complete.
 And there’s a way to do this.
 And as I shared this has influenced how I practice at my clinic here in Vancouver.
 So a gratitude to you again, Gila.
-It’s great that you, you’ve entered my life.
-I’m so tha I’m so grateful for it.
+It’s great that you’ve entered my life.
+I’m so grateful for it.

 Gila Golub: